Akansha Sareen

-Akansha Sareen is an Indian model and actress who is best known for her negative lead roles in Dil Toh Happy Hai Ji, Shaadi Mubarak and Zindagi Mere Ghar Aana.
+Akansha Sareen is an Indian model and actress.

 Early life and education

 Akansha Sareen was born on 8 August 1992 in Punjab to Sanjeev and Anju Sareen and raised in Delhi.
 She did her schooling in Cambridge School, Delhi and Ryan International School, Surat.
 She subsequently studied Journalism and Mass Communication at Amity University.

 Career

 After receiving her bachelor's degree in Journalism and Mass Communication from Amity University, Sareen worked as a Content Executive for Tangerine Digital.
 Akansha made her TV debut in MTV's reality show Nano Drive with MTV.
 She has appeared in several episodes of popular shows such as Aahat, Hum Ne Li Hai...Shapath, CID, Savdhaan India and Crime Patrol.
 She received wider recognition following her parallel lead role as Dr Riya Kapoor in Savitri Devi College & Hospital on Colors TV.
 Following this, she appeared in a cameo role in Yeh Teri Galliyan and earned positive reviews from critics.
 Later Sareen gained immense popularity with her negative lead roles in Dil Toh Happy Hai Ji, Shaadi Mubarak and Zindagi Mere Ghar Aana.